 Kinesiology & Health Science program at York

-York University's Kinesiology and Health Science program has been ranked in the top 25 Sport Science (Kinesiology) programs in the world by the 2016 ShanghaiRanking's Global Ranking of Sport Science Schools and Departments.
-The 21st ranking worldwide places KHS 5th among North American universities in the same category.
+York University's Kinesiology and Health Science program is ranked 1st in Canada, 3rd in North America and 16th in the world according to the 2017 ShanghaiRanking's Global Ranking of Sport Science Schools and Departments.
 Our program offers the largest selection of courses available at any Canadian university, offering tremendous choice to help students determine their study and career interests.
 All of our core courses are taught by full-time faculty who are internationally recognized researchers, teachers and clinical practitioners doing leading edge work.

 You have the option of working toward either a Bachelor of Arts (BA) or a Bachelor of Science (BSc) degree.
 In both degree options, the program includes required core courses in Anatomy, Biomechanics, Data Analysis and Research Methods, Fitness and Health, Nutrition, Physiology (Cellular, Systems and Exercise), Psychology of Physical Activity and Health, Skilled Performance and Motor Learning, and Socio-cultural Perspectives.